RyanClementsHax/notes/cloud/aws/aws.md

   - reduces network costs
   - creates consistent network performance
   - a literal direct connection (no vpns)
+  - only supports BGP routing protocol (no static routing protocol)
+  - public VIF (virtual interface)
+    - needed to access public services like s3
+  - private VIF
+    - needed to access stuff in a VPC
 - you can use vpns to connect to your private cloud
 - route 53
   - DNS service